The Gunny Sack

 Step Two: Apples

-To make this apple crisp, you’ll need 8-10 cups of diced apples depending on how thick you want the crisp to be.
+To make this recipe, you’ll need 8-10 cups of diced apples depending on how thick you want the dessert to be.
 That’s a lot of apples to peel and slice.
 If you have an apple peeler and corer it makes the job easier!

 Of course, I couldn’t find mine anywhere so I peeled and diced the apples by hand.